crdrisko/drychem/docs/PULL_REQUEST_TEMPLATE.md

 ## Code style and formatting

 Attempt to match the surrounding code styling as much as possible.
-Check the [Contributors Style Guidelines section](CONTRIBUTING.md#Style-guidelines) for how to write your code. <!--and the [Contributors Code Formatting section](CONTRIBUTING.md#Code-formatting) for how to format your code.-->
+Check the [Contributors Style Guidelines section](CONTRIBUTING.md#Style-guidelines) for how to write your code and the [Contributors Code Formatting section](CONTRIBUTING.md#Code-formatting) for how to format your code.

 ### Closing Issues